Scripps Networks: History

 On June 15, 2016, Katz Broadcasting signed a multi-network agreement with Nexstar Broadcasting / Media Group and operated affiliated TV station companies that would bring all three Katz-owned networks (as well as Bounce TV) to stations owned and/or operated by Nexstar in 54 markets, jumping national coverage of both Escape and Laff to 85% and Grit's coverage to 93%.

-On August 1, 2017, Scripps announced the purchase of Katz and its three networks plus Bounce which Katz operates, for $292 million, acquiring the other 95% of the company.
+On August 1, 2017, Scripps announced the purchase of Katz and its three networks plus Bounce which Katz operated, for $292 million, acquiring the other 95% of the company.
 Katz will remain based out of Atlanta, Georgia as an autonomous division of E. W. Scripps.
 The purchase was completed on October 2, 2017.

-In December 2018, Turner Broadcasting (founded 1965 in Atlanta, Georgia by media titan Ted Turner (born 1938) sold the rights to the brand and programming library of defunct cable network Court TV (which had been relaunched as TruTV a decade earlier in 2008) to Katz, who then re-launched it as an over-the-air digital network the following year in May 2019.
+In December 2018, Turner Broadcasting sold the rights to the brand and programming library of defunct cable network Court TV (which had been relaunched as TruTV a decade earlier in 2008) to Katz, who then re-launched it as an over-the-air digital network the following year in May 2019.
 On September 30, 2019, Katz Broadcasting rebranded Escape as Court TV Mystery to make it a Court TV brand extension.

 Following Scripps' acquisition of Ion Media in 2021, the Katz-owned networks were moved over to the subchannels of Ion-owned stations beginning February 27, 2021.

 On March 2, 2021, Scripps announced that it would launch two new complementary multicast networks, Defy TV and TrueReal, in the aftermath of Scripps' acquisition of Ion Media and additional television transmitters across the United States.
 The channels are part of Scripps's strategy to increase penetration among cord cutters that do not have traditional pay TV packages.

 Both services launched on July 1 with 92 percent national coverage, mostly on Ion transmitters but also on subchannels of some Scripps local TV stations and by agreement with other station groups.